WHY IS BULGUKSA TEMPLE SO FAMOUS? IS IT WORTH VISITING BULGUKSA? WHAT TO SEE AT BULGUKSA TEMPLE NEAR GYEONGJU?

 Bulguksa Temple is one of the main masterpieces of Buddhist art among the ten remarkable historical remains that can be discovered in Gyeongju, the old capital of Korea (full guide here about Gyeongju).

-In this post we will explain all you need to know about Bulguksa temple, the main things to see at the temple, how to get there from Gyeongju and our impression of the Temple.
+In this post, we explain all you need to know about Bulguksa temple, the main things to see at the temple, how to get there from Gyeongju, and our impression of the Temple.

 History of Bulguksa Temple

 The construction of Bulguksa began in 751, during the reign of Gyeongdeok, King of Silla.
 The latter is known to have strongly encouraged Buddhism in Korea.
 However, the construction of Bulguksa was initiated by Prime Minister, Kim Dae-Seong.

 In reality, there was already a temple in this place, built as early as 528 (Hwaeom Bulguksa or Beonmyusa), and Kim Dae-Seong was essentially responsible for rebuilding it and giving it its current final name.

 How to get to Bulguksa Temple from Gyeongju?

 If you are visiting Bulguksa Temple, you are most likely staying in Gyeongju city.

 Bulguksa temple is accessible by bus no.10 or 11 from the Gyeongju express bus terminal, or by bus no.700 from Gyeongju station (allow between 40 and 50 minutes for the journey in both cases) + 10 min walk.

 A taxi ride, will take you about 20 to 30min.